Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: Optimization Problem Formulation

 where $e\bigl(\mathbf x_{k,\ell},\widehat{\mathbf x}_{k,\ell}\bigr)$ denotes the Hamming weight between the two bit labels for the corresponding pairwise error event.

-Since the exact BER expression in~\eqref{eq:ABEP-union} for OFDM-IM is hard to be obtained, we next derive a tight bound by keeping only the three classes with minimum distance.
-The others have larger Euclidean distances, and their PEP terms decay exponentially with SINR and can be neglected in the analytical upper bound.
-Following Table~\ref{tab:OFDMIM_error_classes}, all distance-dominant error events fall into $\mathcal C=\{\textbf{C}_1,\textbf{C}_2,\textbf{C}_3\}$, while other events typically produce a larger Euclidean distance with an extremely small probability. $N_{k,\ell,c}$ is pair multiplicity, the number of distinct codeword pairs $(\mathbf x_{k,\ell},\widehat{\mathbf x}_{k,\ell})$ whose Euclidean distance equals $d_c$ and whose error pattern falls into class $c$.
-The bit error weight $w_{k,\ell,c}$ denotes the Hamming distance between the two binary labels of any (and hence all) pairs in class~$c$ and $\beta_c=d_{c}^{2}$ is the squared Euclidean distance of that class. $ \delta_{k,\ell,n}^{2}$ is rewritten as $\delta_{k,\ell,n,c}^{2}$, which means the Euclidean difference on subcarrier $n$ in class $c$.
-Hence, \eqref{eq:ABEP-union} can be rewritten as
+Since the BER in~\eqref{eq:ABEP-union} for OFDM-IM is hard to obtain, we construct a dominant-error approximation by keeping the three classes with minimum distance.
+The others have larger Euclidean distances, and their PEP terms decay exponentially with SINR and can be neglected in the analytical upper bound. {{For each dominant error class $c\in\mathcal{C}=\{C_1,C_2,C_3\}$, define the corresponding ordered codeword-pair set

-Since every pair in $\mathbf C_{c}$ has the same squared distance $\beta_c$, the corresponding PEP shares one integral, denoted $P_{\text{PEP},c}$.
-Then the double sum inside \eqref{eq:ABEP-union-k} collapses to